-Skin cancer is the most common type of cancer diagnosed in the United States.
-Since the main cause of skin cancer is ultraviolet (UV) rays from the sun, people are conscious of the harmful effects of sun exposure.
+Skin cancer is the most common type of cancer diagnosed in the US.
+The main cause of skin cancer is ultraviolet (UV) rays from the sun.
+Most people are conscious of these harmful effects of sun exposure.

 Reducing your risk for skin cancer includes covering yourself with high SPF (sun protection factor) sunscreens and avoiding midday sun.
-While there are still many sun worshipers out there, most people are now aware of the risks of sun exposure.
+While there are still many sun worshipers out there, most people are now trying to limit their exposure.

 Experts suggest the following:

-The sun, however, does have certain health benefits.
-It can enhance your mood, protect against certain diseases, and boost your level of vitamin D. So should people work to balance their level of sun exposure—finding a common ground between getting enough, but not too much, rather than avoiding the sun altogether?
+Despite this, the sun does have certain health benefits.
+It can enhance your mood, protect against certain diseases, and boost your level of vitamin D. For most people, the key may be to balance the level of sun exposure between getting just enough sunlight without complete avoidance.

 Ultraviolet rays from the sun are the main cause of skin cancer.
 Where you live may also be a risk factor.
 For instance, one study found that women who live in states with a higher level of UV rays from the sun had an increased risk of squamous cell carcinoma.
 States with a higher amount of UV rays included Connecticut, Indiana, Arizona, California, and North Carolina.

 The warmth and light generated by the sun can enhance your feeling of well-being.
 Sun exposure can also help prevent seasonal affective disorder, a condition that results in bouts of depression in the late fall and winter, when exposure to sunlight is reduced.

 Furthermore, the sun triggers your skin to synthesize vitamin D. While vitamin D is found in foods, including fortified milk and cereals, cod liver oil, and certain fish, many people do not get enough of it from foods, so the sun provides most people with their vitamin D requirement.
 The catch is that sunscreen blocks the production of vitamin D.